Analysis | Who should Washington target in free agency? Here are some high-priced and bargain options.

 This is the range in which Washington shopped during most of last year’s free agency period.
 The team found some high-value returns, including tight end Logan Thomas and running back J.D.
 McKissic, but also missed on a few players, including linebacker Thomas Davis and safety Sean Davis.

-Washington likely won’t look here for a quarterback because its two current options, Kyle Allen and Taylor Heinicke, are in this tier.
-But Washington could find good value at receiver, cornerback and linebacker due to the volume of players available.
-There are a few receivers, including Las Vegas’s Nelson Agholor and Josh Reynolds of the Los Angeles Rams, and a few cornerbacks, including the Chargers’ Michael Davis and Tennessee’s Desmond King, that could bring the speed the front office is looking for.
-King could also help shore up the slot corner position, which Washington wanted to improve last season.
+Washington probably won’t look here for a quarterback because its two current options, Kyle Allen and Taylor Heinicke, are in this tier.
+But Washington could find good value at wide receiver, cornerback and linebacker because of the volume of players available.
+There are a few wideouts, including Las Vegas’s Nelson Agholor and the Los Angeles Rams’ Josh Reynolds, and a few cornerbacks, including the Chargers’ Michael Davis and Tennessee’s Desmond King, who could bring the speed the front office is looking for.
+King also could help shore up the slot corner position, which Washington wanted to improve last season.

 There should be plenty of linebackers available at a bargain rate of around $6 million per year.
 Two potentially affordable linebackers who are known for being solid in coverage — which is a need for Washington — include Seattle veteran K.J.
 Wright and Indianapolis’s Anthony Walker.